-I have realized that corruption in the Windows registry can lead to all sorts of problems.
-Some of you may have faced this problem, that after you logged on to your computer, you might have seen just a blank screen.
+I have realized that corruption in the Windows registry can lead to many problems.
+Some of you may have faced this problem that after you logged on to your computer, you might have seen just a blank screen.
 No desktop, no Taskbar!
-This may happen because explorer.exe which is supposed to start-up automatically, did not start at all.
-While some registry error might have caused this issue, it is certainly possible the problem could be due to some virus infection too, which blocks the explorer.exe from running.
+This may happen because explorer.exe which is supposed to start up automatically, did not start at all.
+While some registry errors might have caused this issue, it is certainly possible the problem could be due to some virus infection too, which blocks the Windows File Explorer from running.

 Double-click this value.
 Make sure only ‘explorer.exe‘ is given the value of Shell.
 If you see anything else there, simply delete it and leave only ‘explorer.exe’ .

 Exit the Registry Editor.

 Restart the computer for the changes to take effect.

 Related: Fix File Explorer will not open in Windows.

 3) Run System File Checker

 Open command prompt as admin and Run sfc /scannow.

 Read: Windows cannot find explorer.exe

 4) Run System Restore